MLxOR-Workshop/mlxor-workshop.github.io/src/content/call.md

 * Supplemental materials (of reasonable length) may also be included, but they are optional and reviewers are not required to review these materials.
 * When using the NeurIPS conference paper template, please adopt the single-blind format since submissions to our workshop are non-anonymous.
 * You may drop the NeurIPS Paper Checklist expected for main conference submissions.
-This checklist is n ot required for our workshop’s submissions.
+This checklist is not required for our workshop’s submissions.
 * Dual submissions are allowed for our workshop.
 That is, we do not forbid making a similar or identical submission to other NeurIPS workshops.
 However, please keep in mind that these workshops may overlap in time that disallows you from making presentations simultaneously.